-Plot 105 formed the focus of my practice-based research for my MA in Creative Practice at Leeds Arts University and became the start of a long-term engagement with site and material.
+Plot 105 formed the focus of practice-based research for my MA in Creative Practice at Leeds Arts University and became the start of a long-term engagement with site and material.

 A book that tells the story of my creative engagement with Plot 105 through written and photographic essays is available to buy here.